nodejs/TSC/TSC-Charter.md

 object?" as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus a TSC member can call for either a closing vote or a vote to table the issue to the next meeting or to be conducted asynchronously through a system to be chosen by the TSC.
+If an agenda item cannot reach a consensus a TSC member can call for a closing vote (assumes enough TSC members in the meeting), a vote to table the issue to the next meeting, or a vote to be conducted asynchronously through a system to be chosen by the TSC.
 The call for a vote is approved if none of the TSC members in the meeting object to it.

 For all votes, a simple majority of all TSC members for, or against, the issue wins.
 A TSC member may choose to participate in any vote through abstention.